 A shapefile is an Esri vector data storage format for storing the location, shape, and attributes of geographic features.
 It is stored as a set of related files and contains one feature class.
-Shapefiles often contain large features with a lot of associated data and historically have been used in GIS desktop applications such as ArcMap.
-If you have a small amount of data in a shapefile, you can make it available for others to view through a web browser by adding it as a .zip file containing the .shp, .shx, .dbf, and .prj files to a map you create with Map Viewer.
+Shapefiles often contain large features with a lot of associated data and historically have been used in GIS desktop applications.

-- The portal must have a hosting server for you to add a shapefile to Map Viewer or publish a shapefile as a feature layer.
+- The portal must have a hosting server for you to add a shapefile to a map viewer or publish a shapefile as a feature layer.

 - Compression formats other than a .zip archive are not supported.

-- The following features are not supported: multipatch or multipoint geometries, geometries that cross the dateline, or self-intersections in polygons.
+- The following features are not supported: multipatch or multipoint geometries, geometries that cross the dateline, and self-intersections in polygons.
 Shapefiles with these features cannot be added to a map.

 - You cannot drag shapefiles directly onto a map; you must add it as a layer.